rails/rails/guides/source/asset_pipeline.md

 ```

 Using the `--skip-sprockets` option will prevent Rails 4 from adding
-`sass-rails` and `uglifier` to your Gemfile, so if you later want to enable
+them to your Gemfile, so if you later want to enable
 the asset pipeline you will have to add those gems to your Gemfile.
 Also,
 creating an application with the `--skip-sprockets` option will generate
 a slightly different `config/application.rb` file, with a require statement